Reach Out Today

 • Drowsiness — Excessive sleepiness and difficulty staying awake can occur.
 In severe cases, this can lead to stupor or coma.

-• Confusion — One of the symptoms of too much suboxone can be mental confusion.
+• Confusion — One of the side effects of taking too much suboxone can be mental confusion.

 • Poor coordination — Suboxone can reduce your physical coordination.

-• Nausea — This is one of the most common symptoms of too much suboxone and can be more pronounced with an overdose.
+• Nausea — This is one of the most common side effects of too much suboxone and can be more pronounced with an overdose.

 • Dizziness — Too much suboxone can cause dizziness or lightheadedness, increasing the risk of falls or accidents.